naughtygopher/goapp/README.md

 You can clone this repository and try running the application, it'd start an HTTP server listening on port 8080 with the following routes available.

 - `/` GET, the root just returns "Hello world" text response
+- `/users` POST, to create new user
+- `/users/:emailID` GET, reads a user from the database given the email id. e.g. http://localhost:8080/users/john.doe@example.com

+Health responder server is listening on port 2000, and has the following endpoints:

 - `/-/health` GET, returns a JSON with some basic info.
 I like using this path to give out the status of the app, its dependencies etc
-- `/users` POST, to create new user
-- `/users/:emailID` GET, reads a user from the database given the email id. e.g. http://localhost:8080/users/john.doe@example.com

 I've used [webgo](https://github.com/naughtygopher/webgo) to setup the HTTP server (I guess I'm biased ¯\\ (ツ) /¯ ).
 Though there's no compulsion that you do the same, you can pick a framework of your choice!
 Though stick to the framework's structure if they have any recommendations.
 Otherwise, goapp is the way to _go_, yay!